C4ptainCrunch/thesis/source/index.rst

 Method
 ======

-This section describes the statistical framework used to compare two agents and the method used to compare and rank multiple agents.
-Next, we detail the experimental setup in which the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough game to have statistically strong results.
+This section describes methods used to compare agents and details the experimental setup in which the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough games to have statistically strong results.